 1.3 The core elements of the pupillage policy document are outlined in the Bar Standards Board’s Guidance for organisations intending to provide pupillage and the Bar Qualification Manual.

-2.1 We intend to offer one funded 24-month pupillage each year.
+2.1 We intend to offer one funded 24-month pupillage commencing during the year 2023.

-2.2 The number of pupillages each year will depend on future business development but is not expected to be more than three at any one time and no more than a frequency of two every year.
+2.2 The number of pupillages in future years will depend on future business development but is not expected to be more than two at any one time and no more than a frequency of two every two years.

 2.3 It is anticipated that any pupillage offered will usually be a 24-month pupillage.